thisrod/hamacobian/doc/design.md

 This file describes the libraries that implement simulations by variation of paths.
 The theory behind the method, and its numerical stability, are described elsewhere.

-The variation of paths method uses sums of coherent states and their derivatives with respect to coefficients and coherent amplitudes.
+The variation of paths method uses sums of coherent states, and the derivatives of those sums with respect to the coefficients and coherent amplitudes.
 It requires the calculation of brackets of these, and moments of the Hamiltonian between them.
 This calculation is repeated at every timestep of a simulation.

 Matrix and scalar patterns